feincms/feincms/docs/installation.rst

     $ git clone git://github.com/feincms/feincms.git

+Please be aware that feincms3 is being developed as a separate, new project.
+For new CMS projects I’m more likely to use django-content-editor and feincms3.
+You can read more about feincms3 on https://feincms3.readthedocs.io/en/latest/

 If you are looking to implement a blog, check out elephantblog_.

 You will also need a Javascript WYSIWYG editor of your choice (Not included).